luzap/capstone/README.md

 - `error.py`: modelling the distribution of squared distances from the origin to some point whose location is determined by a given Gaussian distribution.
 - `helpers.py`: helper functions.
 - `kalman.py`: an implementation of a working Unscented Kalman filter (UKF), compared against other implementations.
-- `main.py`: main driver file for the simulation.
+- `sim.py`: main driver file for the simulation.
+- `main.py`: experimental simulation approach that did not end up panning out.
 - `vehicle.py`: vehicular driving models in both 2D and 3D.